YouSame2/dotfiles-manager/README.md

 - Customizable Bootstrapping: Extend the bootstrapping process to install additional plugins or packages.

 > [!IMPORTANT]
 > For windows you must be using git bash.
-Cygwin and other emulators might work, but i didn't test them.
+Cygwin and other emulators might work, but I didn't test them.
 Probably will require 1 or 2 changes in some if statements.

 # 💭 Why Use it
-Simply put i *really* wanted gnu stow or something similar on my windows pc, just some way to make my experience on windows similar to mac.
-[Chezmoi](https://github.com/twpayne/chezmoi) for some reason didnt work for me so i made this, but feel free to first try CHEZZZZ-moooooiii 🎶 Fuis-moi, le pire, c'est toi et moi 🎶 (kudos if you get the ref)
+Simply put i *really* I wanted GNU stow or something similar on my windows pc, just some way to make my experience on windows similar to mac.
+[Chezmoi](https://github.com/twpayne/chezmoi) for some reason didn't work for me so i made this, but feel free to first try CHEZZZZ-moooooiii 🎶 Fuis-moi, le pire, c'est toi et moi 🎶 (kudos if you get the ref)

-This leads me to the tinnie tiny elphant in the room... git bash.
-Yaaa i know werid.
-But fr couldnt really find a better solution.
-I didnt want to go the WSL2 route and well... powershell... "*sheesh, i aint that crazy*" (kudos x2)
+This leads me to the tinnie tiny elephant in the room... git bash.
+Yaaa I know, weird.
+But fr couldn't really find a better solution.
+I didn't want to go the WSL2 route and well... powershell... "*sheesh, I ain't that crazy*" (kudos x2)

 # 🚀 Getting Started
 ### Dependencies